chelswhite84/WiFi-Locationing/PreProcessing.md

 [R Code] combi$FLOORPOSITION<-((combi$FLOOR*4) + combi$FLOOR + combi$RELATIVEPOSITION)

-To reduce the # of unnecessary attributes I removed FLOOR and RELATIVEPOSITION.
+To reduce the number of unnecessary attributes I removed FLOOR and RELATIVEPOSITION.
 Additionally, I removed SPACEID since this is also an attribute that needs to be predicted upon, but that is being saved for part two of the model prediction process.

 [R Code] combi$FLOOR<-NULL